jussitohka/KUBIAC_brainimageanalysis/day2/statistics.md

 We formulate a hypothesis test at each voxel, i.e., assign a p-value to a voxel.
 If our statistical maps are parametric (t, Z, or F typically), we can easily assign a p-value to each voxel.
 But how the threshold the p-values?
 If we threshold at p < 0.05 when doing hundreds of thousand of hypothesis tests, a problem of multiple comparsions follows (Remember the dead salmon during the mental rotation task.)
 If statistic image has 100,000 voxels, and we declare all voxels with p < 0.05 activated, then we end up with approximately 5000 false positives.

 We usually control multiple comparisons based on one of two criteria (family-wise error rate (FWER) or false discovery rate (FDR) ) and one of two levels (voxel-level or cluster level).
 These can be in priciple combined in any way, but in practice FDR-control applies to the voxel level correction and FWER-correction to the cluster level.

+**FWE** is the chance of one or more false positives anywhere in the image.
+When we use a valid procedure with FWE-level 0.05, there is at most a 5% chance of any false positives anywhere in the map.
+Equivalently, after thresholding with a valid FWE 0.05 threshold, we have 95% conﬁdence that there are no false positive voxels in the thresholded map.

+**FDR** is the expected proportion of type I errors.
+If we control FDR at 0.05, it means that from our positive results (activation, null-hypothesis rejected) maximum 5% will be false in the long run.
+FDR is usually much more lenient criterion than FWE.

+**Voxel-level-inference** tests each voxel separately for the evidence against null-hypothesis.
+Spatially most accurate.

+**Cluster-level inference**.
+Here, we first threshold the test statistic image by some reasonable threshold (cluster forming threshold, usually thresholds like p = 0.001 are recommended for Random Field Theory) and extract continuos clusters (e.g., using 26-connectivity) and then

 ## Statistical power